-I’ll keep you posted on how we’re progressing.
-In the meantime, if you need information or have a legislative issue, always feel free to contact me with your requests and concerns and either I or my legislative aide will return your call, email, or letter promptly.
+However, I still work for you, and I can and will respond quickly if you need information or have a legislative issue you’d like me to work on.
+Simply contact me with your requests and concerns and either I or my legislative aide will get back to you as soon as possible.
 You can also . . .

 - Visit the House Democrats’ priorities page